Locations:

 Acoustic Neuroma

 Acoustic neuromas (vestibular schwannomas) are benign (noncancerous) tumors that can affect the nerves that help you hear and maintain your balance.
-The tumors can grow large enough to be life-threatening by pressing on the part of your brain that manages the flow of spinal fluid.
-Treatment includes stereotactic radiosurgery and microsurgery.
+Depending on their size and symptoms, your provider may suggest monitoring or surgery.

-Acoustic neuromas are benign (noncancerous) ear tumors on your vestibular nerve that affect your hearing and sense of balance.
+Acoustic neuromas (vestibular schwannomas) are noncancerous ear tumors on your vestibular nerve that affect your hearing and sense of balance.

-An acoustic neuroma, also called a vestibular schwannoma, is a benign (noncancerous) ear tumor that affects your hearing and sense of balance.
+An acoustic neuroma, also called a vestibular schwannoma, is a noncancerous (benign) ear tumor that affects your hearing and sense of balance.
+It grows on the nerve that sends signals from your inner ear to your brain.
+It’s called your 8th cranial nerve (vestibulocochlear nerve).

 Advertisement